UWCNuclear/xia4MANDELA/README.md

 ISOLDE Decay Station code to convert the raw data produced by the Pixie-16 digitizers into ROOT format : https://github.com/rlica/xia4ids

-#  How to acquire data with POLL2 (.ldf file)
+#  How to acquire data with POLL2 (.ldf files)

 **Step 1.** To start POLL2, navigate to the "acq" directory and type:

     poll2

 **Step 2.** To start the acqusition, type in the terminal:

     run

 POLL2 will then display the run number, e.g. "Run 1 started on Monday March 14 12:00:00 2022"